tingsama/hacking-p1/README.md

 ![alt text][AES]
 - It uses __symmetric block cipher__
 - It proved to be useful to protect sensitive data
-  - __National Security Agency (NSA)__ utilize AES encryption to protect their sensitive information [reference k2]
+  - __National Security Agency (NSA)__ utilize AES encryption to protect their sensitive information [6]
-  - __Many governments and institutions__ are using AES to protect their data [reference k3]
+  - __Many governments and institutions__ are using AES to protect their data [7]
 - It __hard to brute force__, since it accepts key sizes more than 128 bits
 ##### [Twofish](https://www.schneier.com/academic/archives/1998/12/the_twofish_encrypti.html)
 ![alt text][Twofish]
 - It uses __symmetric block cipher__
-- It Trade-offs between __key-setup time__ and __encryption speed__ that make it unique among the AES candidates [reference k4]
+- It Trade-offs between __key-setup time__ and __encryption speed__ that make it unique among the AES candidates [8]
 - There have been a few attacks on Twofish.
-However, It did __not constitute a true cryptanalysis__ [reference k5], according to its creator, Bruce Schneier.
+However, It did __not constitute a true cryptanalysis__ [9], according to its creator, Bruce Schneier.
 - It __hard to brute force__.
-Similar to AES, since the TwoFish supports key sizes of more than 256 bits, it is resistant to brute force attack
+Similar to AES, since the TwoFish supports key sizes of more than 256 bits, it is resistant to brute force attack[10]
 ##### [SHA-256](https://www.solarwindsmsp.com/blog/sha-256-encryption#:~:text=SHA%2D256%20is%20a%20patented,that%20is%20256%20bits%20long.&text=In%20cryptographic%20hashing%2C%20the%20hashed,its%20original%20512%2Dbit%20form)
 ![alt text][SHA-256]
 - SHA-256 is a __patented cryptographic hash function__
-- It is a __keyless hash function__ that takes information and generates random characters with __length 256 bits__ [reference k6]
+- It is a __keyless hash function__ that takes information and generates random characters with __length 256 bits__ [11]
 - It is almost impossible to reconstruct the initial data from the hash value.
-  - A brute-force attack would need to make 2256 attempts to generate the initial data. [reference k7]
+  - A brute-force attack would need to make 2256 attempts to generate the initial data.
+[12]
 - It is unlikely to have two same hash value of two inputs.
-  - With 2256 possible hash values, the likelihood of two being the same is infinitesimally, unimaginably small. [reference k7]
+  - With 2256 possible hash values, the likelihood of two being the same is infinitesimally, unimaginably small.
+[12]
 - The avalanche effect.
   - A minor change to the original data will make its hash value change a lot.
 So two similar inputs will not likely generates similar hashed output through AHS-256.
 ##### KeePass Demo